eyedeekay/i2p.plugin.native/README.md

 need one.
 Think of it a little like `checkinstall` but for I2P Plugins.
 Right now it mostly works, and it's pretty cleanly put together.

+There are some examples in the Makefile for now.

 Here's a copy of the usage while I work on a better README.md:

 ```bash